 The characters share intimate details about their life with Steven and the things they struggle to tell him.
 Interestingly, we learn that Steven has his own secrets and as a result will damage the relationships in his life.

 The Things I Could Never Tell Steven reminds us that whenever we choose silence we are inadvertently actioning an outcome and that we are never really free from the consequences of our decisions or indecisions.

 It premiered at King Street Theatre, Newtown, NSW 9-12 Dec, 2015 starring SIMON GILLESPIE, CELESTE NOTLEY-SMITH, BROOKE DAVIDSON and LUCAS GLOVER followed by a 2017 season in the Sydney Fringe and New Theatre's Queer Fringe festivals before making its European premiere in County Cork, Ireland in November 2018.
-In 2019 it was performed in both Sydney (Whimsical Productions) and Brisbane (Moreton Bay Theatre Company), Belfast (Outside The Lines Theatre Company) & Birmingham (Starlight Theatre UK).
+In 2019 it was performed in Sydney (Whimsical Productions), Brisbane (Moreton Bay Theatre Company), Belfast (Outside The Lines Theatre Company) & Birmingham (Starlight Theatre UK).

 Written by Jye Bryant & Nicole Giezekamp